 Brain Health Research Programs

-Clinical trials and research are the key for advancing medial knowledge and patient care.
-They provide hope through offering testing of new drugs, new surgical techniques or other treatments before they are available.
+Clinical trials and research are the key to advancing medical knowledge and patient care.
+They provide hope by testing new drugs, new surgical techniques or other treatments before they are available.

 Cleveland Clinic Brain Study

 What happens to the brain and body before a neurological disease is diagnosed?
 Cleveland Clinic's Brain Study will change the landscape of neurodegeneration science.
 By researching at-risk normal individuals over the course of 20 years, we will learn what is happening to the brain and body before a neurological disease is diagnosed.
 Help us realize a future without neurological disease.

 Refer a Patient

 The Lou Ruvo Center for Brain Health offers direct referral lines to ease the process of making a patient referral.

 To refer a patient to the Neurological Institute via phone, please call our dedicated physician referral hotline at 216.445.8455.
 An intake coordinator will handle your call directly.
 If you are unable to reach an intake coordinator, please leave a message and they will return your call within the work day (if left before 1 p.m.
 ET) or the next work day (if left after 1 p.m.
 ET).